North Complex Fire: Air quality

 Smoke from the fire created extremely unhealthy air conditions in Quincy and nearby communities for several weeks.
-After the fire grew explosively in size on September 9, smoke reached the Sacramento Valley and the San Francisco Bay area with ash falling from the sky between Danville, San Jose, and San Francisco.
+After the fire grew explosively in size on September 9, smoke reached the Sacramento Valley and the San Francisco Bay area (where the effects of the smoke led to the day being referred to as Orange Skies Day) with ash falling from the sky between Danville, San Jose, and San Francisco.

 Political response

 On September 11, Governor Newsom visited the North Complex to talk about climate change and signed AB2147 into law, which allows former inmate firefighters to pursue a professional career in firefighting.
 He utilized the opportunity for social media.